knative/docs/community/samples/serving/helloworld-python-bentoml/README.md

 ## Building and deploying the sample

-BentoML auto generates a dockerfile for API server of the saved model.
+BentoML supports containerlization a dockerfile for API server of the saved model.

 1. Use Docker to build API server into docker image and push with Docker hub.
 Run these commands replacing `{username}` with your Docker Hub username.